 Finding a Laguna 69 Tour

-There are endless tour options to pick from, and many of them are located along the main street that the Plaza de Armas sits on.
+There are tons of tour options to pick from, and many of the operators are located along the main street that the Plaza de Armas sits on.
 Most offer the same itineraries to each destination, and many work together to fill spots for the next days’ trips.
-We booked our tour with Lalo Tours and prepaid 35 soles (just over 10 USD) for the full day, including transport and a guide.
+We booked our tour with Lalo Tours upon arriving in Huaraz for a full day tour, including transport and a guide.
 While we were there, we also booked an incredible trip to Pastoruri Glacier.
-It is important to ask different companies for prices and what’s included to ensure that the tour meets your needs and that you aren’t getting ripped off.

-Four in the morning came way too fast, and it was pretty difficult to get out from under the covers into the unheated room.
+Four in the morning came way too soon, and it was pretty difficult to get out from under the covers into the unheated room.
 But, we were excited for the day ahead and wanted to make sure we were ready by the time the tour company came to pick us up around five.
 A van pulled up outside and we hopped in with several other groggy tourists.

 The sun rose over the snowcapped mountains as we drove through the tranquil outskirts of Huaraz.
 About half way into the three-hour drive, we stopped in a small town for breakfast.
 This is not included in the tour, but you can buy sandwiches, coffee, tea, and use the restroom.
 We got two egg sandwiches, paid the entrance fee to Huascarán National Park, and then we were on our way.
+The fee is 30 soles for foreigners as of 2024.

 Ten minutes before starting the hike, the van stopped at Laguna Llanganuco, a turquoise lake surrounded by towering cliffs and fairytale-like trees.
 As the van rolled up the hill, the guide explained that we’d have three hours to hike up to Laguna 69, an hour to relax at the lake, and then a couple hours to hike back down.